-World reactions to the surprise attack by Palestinian Hamas on Israel
+World reaction to surprise attack by Palestinian Hamas on Israel

 Israel

-Israeli Prime Minister Benjamin Netanyahu said his country is at “war” and that he is confident they “will win”.
+Israeli Prime Minister Benjamin Netanyahu said his country is at “war” and he is confident it “will win”.

 “Our enemy will pay a price the type of which it has never known,” Netanyahu said in a video statement.